“We have not moved today. Our sick ones not able to go. The sickness on the road is alarming – most all proves fatal.” – Lydian Allen Rudd, 1852.

 Healthcare in the frontier was an imperfect science in the mid-19th century, and mortality rates were lamentably high.
-Many children arrived at the end of the trail with fewer parents or siblings than they left home with.
+Many children arrived at the trail’s end with fewer parents or siblings than they left home with.

 The number one killer on the trails, by a wide margin, was disease and serious illnesses, which caused the deaths of nine out of ten pioneers.
 The hardships of weather, limited diet, and exhaustion made travelers very vulnerable to infectious diseases such as cholera, flu, dysentery, measles, mumps, tuberculosis, and typhoid fever which could spread quickly through an entire wagon camp.

-Many of pioneers who headed west in the 19th Century hoped to leave behind the disease and contamination of the Eastern cities.
-They expected to find an environment of clean air and water, however, it was these very emigrants that instead, changed the environment of the West, bringing with them bacteria and viruses.
+Many pioneers who headed west in the 19th Century hoped to leave behind the disease and contamination of the Eastern cities.
+They expected to find an environment of clean air and water; however, it was these very emigrants that, instead, changed the environment of the West, bringing with them bacteria and viruses.

-Along the trails, opportunities for sanitation — bathing and laundering — were severely limited, and safe drinking water frequently was not available in sufficient quantities.
-Human and animal waste, garbage, and animal carcasses were often in close proximity to available water supplies.
+Along the trails, opportunities for sanitation — bathing and laundering — were severely limited, and safe drinking water was frequently unavailable in sufficient quantities.
+Human and animal waste, garbage, and animal carcasses were often close to available water supplies.

-Symptoms started with a stomach ache that grew to intense pain within minutes.
-The disease progressed rapidly, attacking the intestinal lining, producing severe diarrhea, vomiting, abdominal pain, and cramps.
+Symptoms started with a stomach ache that grew into intense pain within minutes.
+The disease progressed rapidly, attacking the intestinal lining and producing severe diarrhea, vomiting, abdominal pain, and cramps.

 Within hours the skin was wrinkling and turning blue.
 With no cure or treatment for the disease, the infected emigrant usually died within 24 hours or less.

-Cholera was thought to have begun in India and quickly spread around the world along trade routes.
-It first appeared in America in 1832 and by the next year, it had made its way to St. Louis, Missouri from New Orleans, Louisiana via the Mississippi River.
-It then made its way westward along the riverboats along the Missouri River.
+Cholera was thought to have begun in India and quickly spread worldwide along trade routes.
+It first appeared in America in 1832, and by the following year, it had made its way to St. Louis, Missouri, from New Orleans, Louisiana, via the Mississippi River.
+It then made its way westward on the riverboats along the Missouri River.

 During the 1849 California Gold Rush, travelers carried the bacteria along the Santa Fe Trail and other overland routes.
 The epidemic thrived in the unsanitary conditions along the trails, peaking in 1850 as it was stoked by the immense numbers of pioneers on the overland trails in 1849 and ’50 seeking their fortunes.

-The number of trail deaths is difficult to determine, however, there are estimates as high as 5,000 in 1849 alone.
-The losses in 1850 were even greater prompting one Missouri newspaper to estimate that along a stretch of the Overland Trail, one person per mile died from the disease.
+The number of trail deaths is difficult to determine; however, estimates are as high as 5,000 in 1849 alone.
+The losses in 1850 were more significant, prompting one Missouri newspaper to estimate that along a stretch of the Overland Trail, one person per mile died from the disease.

-“The gold rush was to cholera like wind to fire.” – George Groh, historian
+“The gold rush was to the cholera-like wind to fire.” – George Groh, historian

 Along the Platte River in Nebraska and Wyoming was the site of the highest infection rate during these years.
 Because of the Platte’s brackish water, the preferred camping spots were along one of the many freshwater streams draining into the Platte.
 With hundred utilizing the streams for bathing and drinking water, the streams became cholera breeding grounds.